saitho/jsonschema-validator/README.md

 import validator "github.com/saitho/jsonschema-validator/validator"

-result, err := validator.ValidateFile(filePath, schemaPath) // gojsonschema.Result
-errorMessage := validator.ShouldValidate(result)
-if len(errorMessage) == 0 {
+// There is also ValidateFileWithInput if you want to validate with the schema data itself (byte[]) result, err := validator.ValidateFile(filePath, schemaPath) // result is gojsonschema.Result errorMessage := validator.ShouldValidate(result) if len(errorMessage) == 0 {
 	_, err = fmt.Fprintf(os.Stdout, "The file is valid.\n")